ByteworksHomeLab/smitchell.github.io/_posts/2020-11-22-running-kubernetes-on-rpi.md

 *SPOILER ALERT* - I will cover building multi-architecture Docker images and writing infrastructure as a code with Terraform in future posts.
 My goal is to be able to spin up a multi-cloud cluster.

+{% include tip.html content="UPDATE: Read how I made the switch from 32-bit Raspbian to 64-bit Ubuntu to improve Docker image compatibility. <a href='/running-ubuntu-on-rpi'>Jump to Ubuntu Post.</a>" %}

 # Choosing a Kubernetes Distribution
 You have choices when it comes to a Kubernetes distribution for your Raspberry Pis.
 Here are just a few.